softwaregravy/prompt_genius/PRD.md

 Each processed prompt will follow this format:

-1. **High-Level Task** - A concise one-sentence summary of the prompt’s goal.
+1. **High-Level Task** - A concise one-sentence summary of the prompt's goal.
 2. **Detailed Task** - A bullet list outlining key actions, considerations, or requirements.
 3. **Output Formatting** - A structured list specifying the expected format of the AI response.
 4. **Procedure Guidance** - A list detailing the steps the AI should take to complete the task correctly.